 Mental health first aid is the help provided to a person who is developing mental health challenges, experiencing a worsening of a mental health challenges, or in a mental health crisis.
 Like physical first aid, mental health first aid is given until the person receives professional help or until the crisis resolves.

-The Standard MHFA course is based on the International MHFA Guidelines.
+The Standard Mental Health First Aid course is based on the International Mental Health First Aid Guidelines.
 These guidelines were developed using consensus of mental health consumers, carers and professionals from English-speaking developed countries.

 - what sort of help has been shown by research to be effective.

-Course participants receive a copy of the Standard MHFA Manual to keep as well as a Certificate of Completion.
+Course participants receive a copy of the Standard Mental Health First Aid Manual to keep as well as a Certificate of Completion.